 7. H: Indicates the tire's speed rating.
 The speed rating denotes the speed at which a tire is designed to be driven for extended periods of time under a standard condition of load and inflation pressure.
 The tires on your vehicle may operate at different conditions for load and inflation pressure.
 These speed ratings may need to be adjusted for the difference in conditions.
-The ratings range from 159 km/h (99 mph) to 299 km/h (186 mph).
+The ratings range from 99 mph (159 km/h) to 186 mph (299 km/h).
 These ratings are listed in the following chart.